Why Does This Dog Arrange His Toys?

 Donnie is a very unique Doberman.
 National Geographic featured him on their “Genius Dogs” show.
 He displays an unusual behavior where he arranges his stuffed toys into specific patterns of circles or triangles.
 It’s unknown why he does this although.
 Is it thought out, random or is it just a creative expression?

-Donnie the doberman is a rescue dog and little is known about his past other than he was kept in a kennel for about a year and he was slow to adjust to his new home and owner.
-He had to learn basic things like how to climb stairs and go through doorways.
+Donnie the Doberman is a rescue dog and little is known about his past other than he was kept in a kennel for about a year and he was slow to adjust to his new home and owner.
+He had to learn basic things like how to climb stairs and walk through doorways.

 It is bizarre to watch Donnie in the video.
-It is also especially touching and fascinating how Donnie let his owner put her arm around him and then began organizing his toys in hugs.
+And it’s fascinating how Donnie let his owner put her arm around him, and then began organizing his toys in hugs.

-Babara Smuts, a professor at the University of Michigan is researching this dog behavior.
-She suggests that this behaviour may be self-entertainment or it may be linked to his time in a shelter with only one toy.
-Since there have not been enough cases of this dog behaviour, a scientific explanation cannot be made.
-If you have a dog that displays similar behaviour, you may wish to contact the professor and help contribute to her research.
+Barbara Smuts, a professor at the University of Michigan is researching this dog behavior.
+She suggests that this behavior may be self-entertainment or it may be linked to his time in a shelter with only one toy.
+Since there have not been enough cases of this dog behavior, a scientific explanation can’t be made.
+If you have a dog that displays similar behavior, you may wish to contact the professor and help contribute to her research.

-What do you think Donnie is expressing with his toy arranging behaviour.
+What do you think Donnie is expressing with his toy arranging behavior?
 Does your dog also arrange his toys in patterns?